apache/beam/website/www/site/content/en/case-studies/accenture_baltics.md

 The team responsible for transforming, curating, and preparing data, including transactional, analytics, and sensor data, for data scientists and other teams has been using Dataflow with Apache Beam for about five years.
 Dataflow with Beam is a natural choice for both streaming and batch data processing.
 For our workloads, we typically use the following configurations: worker machine types are `n1-standard-2` or `n1-standard-4`, and the maximum number of workers varies up to five, using the Dataflow runner.

 As an example, a streaming pipeline ingests transaction data from Pub/Sub, performs basic ETL and data cleaning, and outputs the results to BigQuery.
 A separate batch Dataflow pipeline evaluates a binary classification model, reading input and writing results to Google Cloud Storage.
-The following diagram (Figure 1) shows a workflow that uses Pub/Sub to feed Dataflow pipelines across three Google Cloud projects.
+The following diagram shows a workflow that uses Pub/Sub to feed Dataflow pipelines across three Google Cloud projects.
 It also shows how Dataflow, Composer, Cloud Storage, BigQuery, and Grafana integrate into the architecture.

 <div class="post-scheme">
     <a href="/images/case-study/accenture/dataflow_pipelines.png" target="_blank" title="Click to enlarge">
         <img src="/images/case-study/accenture/dataflow_pipelines.png" alt="Diagram of Accenture Baltics' Dataflow pipeline architecture">
     </a>
-    <p>Figure 1.
-This diagram illustrates how Pub/Sub feeds streaming Dataflow pipelines across three Google Cloud projects (Prod, Dev, and Test), and how Dataflow, Composer, Cloud Storage, BigQuery, and Grafana are integrated into the overall architecture.</p>
 </div>

 ## Use Cases